Convergence to the planar interface for a nonlocal free-boundary evolution: Acknowledgements

 \section{Acknowledgements}

 We are indebted to Jonas Hirsch for his kind and insightful explanations of the results of Allard.
-We gratefully acknowledge Sebastian Hensel for pointing out an error in our first version, Saša Luki\'c for an assist with our curvature equation, and the two anonymous referees for valuable corrections and suggestions, which helped to improve the final version of the article.
+We gratefully acknowledge Sebastian Hensel for pointing out an error in our first version and the two anonymous referees for valuable corrections and suggestions, which helped to improve the final version of the article.
 In addition we thank the Max Planck Institute for Mathematics in the Sciences, which was fundamental in supporting our collaboration.
 RS also gratefully recognizes partial funding from the DFG (grant WE 5760/1-1).
 Finally, we thank the Hausdorff Research Institute for Mathematics in Bonn and the trimester program on Evolution of Interfaces, where early discussions helped to launch this exploration.

 \begin{bibdiv} \begin{biblist}

 \bib{ARW}{article}{ journal = {Mathematische Annalen}, address = {HEIDELBERG}, title = {Well-posedness and qualitative behaviour of the Mullins-Sekerka problem with ninety-degree angle boundary contact}, year = {2020}, publisher = {SPRINGER HEIDELBERG}, author = {Helmut Abels}, author = {Maximilian Rauchecker}, author = {Mathias Wilke} }